EricZinda/InductorHtn/readme.md

 - /Tests:				Basic smoke tests used to make sure it compiled properly

 ## Getting Started

-Read GettingStarted.md for a tutorial on how to use InductorHTN.
+Read GettingStarted.md for a tutorial on how to use InductorHTN in C++ and Python.

 License
 ---------